Sofipet/My_Data_World/README.md

 I see this repo as both a **learning path** and a **portfolio**.

-✨ *Always exploring, always learning to turn data into decisions* ✨
+✨ *Always exploring, always finding better ways to turn data into decisions* ✨